(keep reading to learn what happened)

 Once Karan agrees to move out, Gordon Ramsay and his team get to work packing up all of her things and moving them out of the hotel.

-As is usual, they didn’t renovate all the rooms – only a few of them.
+As is usual, they didn’t renovate all the rooms, though – only a few of them.
+Karan talks about this below in one of her responses to a customer review.

-The restaurant’s menu has also been reduced to simplify things.
+The hotel restaurant’s menu has also been reduced to simplify things.

 Gordon makes Karan promise to relax and take time off to spend with family.

-So was the Town’s Inn Hotel Hell episode a success?
+So was the Town’s Inn Hotel Hell episode a long-term success?

-Keep reading our update to learn what happened next and if the hotel is open or closed in 2023 and beyond.
+Keep reading my update to learn what happened next and if this Harper’s Ferry hotel is still in 2024 and beyond.

 Town's Inn Update - What Happened Next?

-Now that we’ve recapped the Town’s Inn Hotel Hell visit from Gordon Ramsay, let’s talk about what happened after Gordon and his crew left historic Harper’s Ferry, WV.
+Now that I’ve recapped what happened in the episode, let’s talk about what happened after Gordon and his crew left historic Harper’s Ferry, WV.

 For a time, Karan stayed in the house Gordon had found for her.